 \begin{remark} Theorem \ref{theorem:mpBFDR_alpha} holds when $G_i\subset\{1,\ldots,m\}$ for at least one $i\in\{1,\ldots,m\}$.
 But if $G_i=\{1,\ldots,m\}$ for $i=1,\ldots,m$, then $mpBFDR\rightarrow 0$ as $n\rightarrow\infty$, for any sequence $\beta_n\in[0,1]$.
 This is because in this case there does not exist any $\bd\neq\bd^t$ such that

 as $n\rightarrow\infty$. \end{remark}

-\ctn{chandra2017} showed that maximum Type-I error is incurred when the penalizing constant $\beta$ is set at 0.
-However, for arbitrary configuration of groups it is not possible to determine the limit of $mpBFDR$ at $\beta=0$ as in (\ref{eq:upper_mpBFDR2}).
-Also for finite $n$, it may not even be feasible to incur the limiting error, which may be too small for inadequate sample size $n$.
-Nevertheless, for large enough sample size it is possible to attain the error arbitrarily close to the limit.

 Theorem \ref{theorem:mpBFDR_alpha} also clarifies that for any arbitrary configuration of groups, it is not possible to commit arbitrarily large error when the sample size is large enough.
 The joint structure provides a safeguard against incurring large errors.
-However, in practical situations dealing with real life data, it is common practice to control Type-I error at some pre-specified level $\alpha~(>0)$ both in single and multiple hypothesis testing problems, which renders the task of investigation of the feasible range of $\alpha$ very important.
+However in practical situations dealing with real life data, it is common practice to control type-I error at some pre-specified level $\alpha~(>0)$ both in single and multiple hypothesis testing problems, which renders the very important task of investigating the feasible range of $\alpha$.

-In this regard, \ref{ass_groups} is the condition under which possible values of Type-I error to be controlled are available, at least for large $n$.
-Note that, to incur Type-I error it is required to reject some true null hypotheses.
+In this regard, \ref{ass_groups} is the condition under which possible values of type-I error to be controlled are available, at least for large $n$.
+Note that to incur type-I error it is required to reject some true null hypotheses.
 As the grouping structures prevent from committing arbitrary error by the non-marginal procedure, \ref{ass_groups} is required.
 By virtue of this condition, there are some true null hypotheses in isolation which can be rejected.
-In the following theorem we provide an asymptotic bound on the maximum Type-I error that can be incurred.
+In the following theorem we provide an asymptotic bound on the maximum type-I error that can be incurred.

 \begin{theorem} Assume condition \ref{ass_groups} and let $mpBFDR_\beta$ denote the procured $mpBFDR$ in the non-marginal procedure where the penalizing constant is $\beta$.
 Suppose